 Skip the company mission/vision slide unless it’s changing.
 Your board knows what you do.

 Skip detailed product roadmaps unless you’re making a major strategic pivot.
-The board doesn’t need to approve feature releases.
+For a startup, the product roadmap may be more relevant if the company is at an early stage or undergoing significant change, but otherwise, the board doesn’t need to approve feature releases.

 Skip marketing channel analysis showing every campaign you ran.
 Show aggregate results and CAC by channel, not 12 slides about SEO and content marketing tactics.